10 Tips for Engaging Your Team

 You probably have employees on your team who could benefit from an engagement “boost.”
 Our State of Employee Engagement 2008 research suggests that only 29% of the North American workforce is fully engaged (see our current 2017 Employee Engagement Report for key findings on highly engaged organizations).

-Learn how to engage a team at work with these ten steps to ensure higher levels of engagement among your team members:
+Learn how engaging employees at work with these ten steps could help ensure higher levels of engagement among your team members:

 1. Reflect and recharge.
 Where are you on the engagement spectrum?
 (See # 9 below for clues.)
-You can’t help increase your team’s engagement levels if you’re spinning out of control or disengaged.
+You can’t improve team engagement levels if you’re spinning out of control or disengaged.
 If you’re not engaged, consider what matters most to you.
 Then consider where the organization needs you to focus your talents.
 Can a few job tweaks improve things?
 If you are fully engaged, how can you “infect” others?

 2. Hire “engage-able” team members.
 One HR leader we interviewed underscored this point:”Our number one problem was lack of fit.
 We needed to hire people who could be successful.
 Instead of training square pegs to fit the round hole, we now try to hire round pegs.”